-This article discusses the various types of floor joists and compares them to provide homeowners with the necessary information for selecting the correct kind of floor joists.
+This article discusses various types of floor joists to make an informed decision when choosing the appropriate type of floor joists.

 3 Types of Floor Joists: Most Used

 Three kinds of floor joists are most popular in the USA: